 In this example, perhaps we are seeing Beethoven's heavy-handed way of flirting.
 He also made a more serious pursuit of Josephine Deym, née Brunsvik, whose husband had recently died.
 She was an aristocrat and apparently was not in the least bit interested in Beethoven or his prolonged courtship, which completely failed.

 This book is moving very slowly for me, and I am at the point of just recording some basic facts.
 Swafford is probably best at describing the details of Beethoven's compositions.
-This can be rewarding if you are familiar with the particular piece under discussion, but otherwise it less satisfying.
+This can be rewarding if you are familiar with the particular piece under discussion, but otherwise it is less satisfying.
 Overall, I am finding the book worthwhile, though often in the slightly negative sense of discovering that Beethoven as a person is not really an interesting topic.
 I'm about halfway through and will attempt to pick up speed so that I can move on to something else soon.

 No comments: